 Designated walkways and “no-go” zones on site

-AI-enhanced video systems monitor for forklifts or vehicles entering restricted zones, and can instantly flag near-miss events between equipment and personnel.
-These real-time insights help safety teams intervene and adjust site access rules before a close call becomes a recordable incident.
+Video AI systems automatically detect when heavy equipment or vehicles enter restricted zones.
+These detection events help safety teams intervene and adjust site access rules before a close call becomes a recordable incident.

 4. Trench and Excavation Hazards